Lanthanum hexaboride: Uses

+Electron Sources

 The principal use of lanthanum hexaboride is in hot cathodes, either as a single crystal or as a coating deposited by physical vapor deposition.
 Hexaborides, such as lanthanum hexaboride (LaB6) and cerium hexaboride (CeB6), have low work functions, around 2.5 eV.
 They are also somewhat resistant to cathode poisoning.
 Cerium hexaboride cathodes have a lower evaporation rate at 1700 K than lanthanum hexaboride, but they become equal at temperatures above 1850 K. Cerium hexaboride cathodes have one and half the lifetime of lanthanum hexaboride, due to the former's higher resistance to carbon contamination.
 Hexaboride cathodes are about ten times "brighter" than tungsten cathodes, and have 10–15 times longer lifetime.
 Devices and techniques in which hexaboride cathodes are used include electron microscopes, microwave tubes, electron lithography, electron beam welding, X-ray tubes, free electron lasers and several types of electric propulsion technologies.
 Lanthanum hexaboride slowly evaporates from the heated cathodes and forms deposits on the Wehnelt cylinders and apertures.

+X-Ray Diffraction Reference

-LaB6 is also used as a size/strain standard in X-ray powder diffraction to calibrate instrumental broadening of diffraction peaks.
+LaB6 is also used as an X-ray powder diffraction (XRD or pXRD) peak position and line shape reference standard.
+It is therefore used to calibrate measured diffractometer angles and to determine instrumental broadening of diffraction peaks.
+The latter makes crystallite size and strain measurements by XRD possible.